Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_14.md

 Here is one important thing that we missed.
 Besides the party invitation statistics, each user would like to know if she has already responded, in case she forgot, to a particular invitation.
-This step's challenge will be to add this status information onto the PartyDetails's view, and update it reactively.
+This step's challenge will be to add this status information onto the PartyDetails's view and make it update reactively.

 > Hint: In order to make it reactive, you'll need to add one more handler into
-> the party `autorun`, like `getUsers` in the this step above.
+> the party `autorun`, like the `getUsers` method in the this step above.

 # Summary

 We've just finished the invitation feature in this step, having added bunch of new stuff.
-Socially looks now much mature with that feature loaded on.
+Socially looks now much more mature with that feature on board.
 We can give themselves a big thumbs-up for that!

 Though, some places in the app can certantly be improved.
 For example,